ngr05/gaming-ui-testing/README.md

 with the TestRail CLI and uploaded to the test plan with the configuration that has been set up already for the browser.
 Once that is done, the test plan should be closed.

+Test cases are automatically created though the use of the TestRail CLI.
+As long as the Playwright IDs and folders are not changed, there will be no duplicates.

 ## Development

 ### Custom Fixtures